Cyclone Gabrielle – Great Rides update

 Check out the trail's official partners here, and email local legend and trail manager Jim for more information and the latest trail conditions.

-High winds from the cyclone downed quite a few pine trees along the Waikato River Trails, however, the vast majority of this Great Ride beside New Zealand's longest river is open to bikers and walkers.
+High winds from the cyclone downed quite a few pine trees along the Waikato River Trails, however, the track has been cleared and the vast majority of this Great Ride beside New Zealand's longest river is open to bikers and walkers.

-For the latest updates, keep an eye on the Waikato River Trails official website.
+For the latest news, keep an eye on the Waikato River Trails official website.

 Eye-catching sculpture and beautiful riverside riding – a common feature along the Waikato River Trails.